Description

 Loading Angle +3 degrees

 • ^These mountings had a unique sliding cross-head for the elevating cylinder anchor point.
-This could be set to allow either -5 to +45 degree elevation or +3 to +41 degree elevation.
-The advantage of this was that the latter setting meant that no locking pins had to be inserted to hold the guns at the loading angle, the operator merely kept the controls at the "depress" position until an indicator showed him that loading was complete.
+This could be set to allow either an elevation range of -5 to +45 degrees or a range +3 to +41 degree elevation.
+The advantage of this selection was that the latter setting meant that no locking pins had to be inserted to hold the guns at the loading angle, the operator merely kept the controls at the "depress" position until an indicator showed him that loading was complete.
 This sped up the loading cycle and, as shown in the range table above, cost very little in terms of maximum range.

 • ^"US Naval Technical Mission to Japan report O-45 (N): Japanese 18" Gun Mounts" states that the planned rate of elevation was 6 degrees per second, but 8 degrees per second was obtained in practice.